prabhsagoo/hello-conflict/README.md

-# Hello-conflict from Vs code - a change by Prabh
+# Hello-conflict from Vs code - a change by Prabh.
+Here's another change.